 Blade choice - different blades can be fitted to the band saw for cutting different materials, or cutting different angles of curve.
-A very wide band will cut straighter and resist turning more than a little bit, whilst a narrow band will enable you to cut tighter curves but may not cut such neat straight lines.
+A very wide band will cut straighter and resists cutting curves, whilst a narrow band will enable you to cut tighter curves but may not cut such neat straight lines.
 Changing bandsaw blades is a specialist skill - discuss your project with a woodtech if you think it might be necessary.

-Guard height adjustment - there is a large black plastic screw handle at the top of the guard (with a chunk missing), which holds the blade guard in place.
-Place your workpiece on the bed, and gently undo the black handle (lefty-loosey) and then using the black dial, rotate to raise and lower the blade guard.
-When the guard comes loose, slide it up or down to make sure there is around 5mm clearance between the top of the workpiece, and the very bottom of the guard.
-Now, re-tighten the wing-nut (righty-tighty).
+Guard height adjustment - there is a large black plastic wing-nut and dial on the top side of the bandsaw, which holds the blade guard in place.
+Place your workpiece on the bed, and gently undo the black wingnut (lefty-loosey) and then using the black dial, rotate to raise and lower the blade guard.
+When the guard has around 5mm clearance between the top of the workpiece, and the very bottom of the guard, re-tighten the wing-nut (righty-tighty).
 By doing this, you lock the bandsaws bearings into place, as well as keeping the blade guard in position.

 Check if blade is correctly installed - if the blade moves backwards and forwards or side to side more than a tiny amount, then the blade is loose, meaning there is a greater risk of damage and injury.
 The tool is in a dangerous state and should not be used - contact the woodtechs

-Adjust extractor gates - ensure that maximum suction is directed to the extraction pipe on the bandsaw, by opening the metal gate on the tubing to the bandsaw, and closing all the other gates in the extraction system.
+Move extractor manifold - ensure that maximum suction is directed to the extraction pipe on the bandsaw by moving the extractor pipe to the bandsaw port.

 Mark the cut across the top of your material - this will help ensure you cut correctly first time!
 This is especially important if you only need to cut part way into your material, rather than all the way through.
 Remember: measure twice, cut once.